CrashOverride85/zc95/README.md

 Additionally, if a 433MHz transmitter is fitted it can be used to control certain types of shock collars from some patterns.

-It's mostly built using through hole parts, with one PCB being mostly SMD - but using parts available through the JLCPCB SMT assembly service.
-The only exception to this is the ADC for the front panel which is a SOIC-16 footprint so should still be easy enough for most to solder.
+The main board is built using through hole parts, with the output and front panel PCBs being mostly SMD (requiring hand-soldering of a few through hole parts) - but using parts available through the JLCPCB SMT assembly service.

 ### Assembled ZC95
 ![zc95]